Colorful umbrella in Camiguin White Island

 To get to Barangay Bonbon in Catarman, ride a multicab from Mambajao or rent a habal-habal.
 Instruct the driver to drop you off at the site of the sunken cemetery.

 You can also ride a boat to get a closer look at the cross and snorkel to see the tombstones underwater.
+For a hassle-free experience, you can book a Camiguin tour of top land attractions.

 3. Dive and Explore Mantigue Island